JahfarEv/e-commerce-task/README.md

 This is a simple e-commerce website built using Next.js for the front end and Node.js for the backend.
 The project includes user authentication, product browsing, and CRUD operations for products.

+## Important Notes

+- The `.env` file is not ignored in this repository to facilitate the setup and running of the application.

 ## Technologies Used

 - Next.js (v14)